Strata Management Duties and Responsibilities in Australia

 Strata managers cannot give legal advice, but can offer general information based on their skills and experience.
 A professional strata manager should suggest that a legal opinion be obtained should the owners’ committee or council have any doubt on an issue requiring specialist advice.

-Since the manager is not a qualified builder or project manager, it is unlikely that a strata manager will give specific advice when it comes to property maintenance.
-An ideal strata manager suggests that an expert supervises any maintenance works and provides regular reports on any maintenance requirements so the committee or council can make an informed decision.
+Since the manager is not a qualified builder or project manager, it is unlikely that a strata manager will give specific advice about property maintenance.
+An ideal strata manager suggests that an expert supervise any maintenance works and provides regular reports on any maintenance requirements so the committee or council can make an informed decision.

 Strata Manager Vs Property Manager